 For Existing Companies:

-Avoid creating duplicate records (trust us, bad CRM hygiene will come back to haunt you).
+Avoid creating duplicate records (trust me, bad CRM hygiene will come back to haunt you).
 Instead:

 - Update existing records with new intent data